- Attention deficit hyperactivity disorder (ADHD)

-I’ve also worked with adolescents and young adults in these same areas, being mindful of the complexities that emerge from being rooted in familiar experiences of family while simultaneously discovering a greater sense of independence in the world.
+He has also worked with adolescents and young adults in these same areas, being mindful of the complexities that emerge from being rooted in familiar experiences of the family while simultaneously discovering a greater sense of independence in the world.

-I’m primarily informed by existential and relational approaches and my work also draws on the research-led advances in the fields of interpersonal neurobiology and neuroscience.
+Alex is primarily informed by existential and relational approaches and his work also draws on the research-led advances in the fields of interpersonal neurobiology and neuroscience.

-I’m interested in the processes of becoming a parent and the ways in which childhood leaves a lasting impact on how we view and respond to our adult relationships.
-However, I don’t see counselling as something that is constantly looking backwards and prefer to keep the significance of past events in balance with what it means to be living in the present moment.
+He is interested in the processes of becoming a parent and the ways in which childhood leaves a lasting impact on how we view and respond to our adult relationships.
+However, he doesn’t see counselling as something that is constantly looking backwards and prefers to keep the significance of past events in balance with what it means to be living in the present moment.